-- source_path (str) Path to the source directory or file to be transfered - destination_path (str) Path to the source directory or file will be transferred to - recursive (bool) Set to True if the target at source path is a directory - external_checksum (str, optional) A checksum to verify source file integrity before the transfer and destination file integrity after the transfer.
+- source_path (str) Path to the source directory or file to be transfered - destination_path (str) Path to the source directory or file will be transferred to - recursive (bool) Set to True if the target at source path is a directory - external_checksum (str, optional) A checksum to verify both source file and destination file integrity.
+The checksum will be verified after the data transfer and a failure will cause the entire task to fail.
 Cannot be used with directories.
 Assumed to be an MD5 checksum unless checksum_algorithm is also given. - checksum_algorithm (str, optional) Specifies the checksum algorithm to be used when verify_checksum is True, sync_level is "checksum" or 3, or an external_checksum is given.

-add_symlink_item (source_path, destination_path)
+add_symlink_item(source_path, destination_path)